ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 Because both variables reference the same object in memory.

 ## Why does it matter?
-One big problem it may cause is that they are mutable for all their existence, so when you pass a variable as a parameter to a function, every change made inside that function will also reflect back to the variable.
+One big problem it may cause is that they are mutable for all their existence, so when you pass a variable as a parameter to a function, every change made inside that function will also reflect to the variable.
 ```python
 x = [1,5,4,2,3]